OneFinalClick/io.onefinalclick.services/README.md

 ## Overview

-`FinalClick.Services` allows you to register and resolve services both at the Project/Application level or at an Individual Scene level.
+`FinalClick.Services` allows you to register and resolve services both at the Project/Application scope or at an Individual Scene scope.
 Services can be pure C# classes or MonoBehaviours if you require references to assets or scene objects.

 ---